-You are always welcome to visit your child’s camp and participate in activities.
+You are welcome to visit your child’s camp and participate in activities.
 We ask that you just let your child’s teachers know ahead of time so we can coordinate with you as we go on daily hikes.
 All adults in the classroom are required to follow COVID-19 safety measures and to complete a class volunteer form.

 Your teacher will provide their phone number on the first day of class, please put them into your phone.
 Our staff carries each child’s emergency contact and allergy info in their backpacks.

 In an emergency, when late, or if you will be absent, contact BOTH of your teachers via text AND you can call or text our office (360) 461-7169 if no one responds in a timely manner.